kalam714/laravel-learning-content/content/QueuesAndJob.md

 + Ensure that your jobs are small and focused.
 Avoid performing too many actions within a single job.
 + Use chunking to process large datasets efficiently without overwhelming the worker’s memory.

+** Real-life scenarios where queues and workers are commonly used:**

+**Sending Emails**

+**Scenario**:
+When a user registers or makes a purchase, your application sends them a confirmation email.

+**Why use a queue?**
+Sending an email involves external SMTP servers, which may delay the response.
+Using a queue, the email can be sent in the background while the user gets immediate feedback.

+        Mail::to($user->email)->queue(new WelcomeEmail($user));

+**Processing File Uploads**

+**Scenario**:

+A user uploads a large file (e.g., a video or document) that needs to be processed (e.g., resizing images, converting formats, or scanning for malware).

+**Why use a queue?**
+Processing files can be resource-intensive and slow.
+Using a queue ensures the user doesn't wait for the task to finish.

+**Example:**

++ Video transcoding for streaming platforms.
++ Generating thumbnails for uploaded images.

 **Summary:**

 + Basic Queue Usage: Simple job dispatch and queue workers.